Table of Contents

 “The philosopher’s time exists.”

-In this scientific article, I want to expose the nature of absolute space and time by reviving the public debate between the theoretical physicist Albert Einstein and the philosopher Henri Bergson, that took place in Paris on April 6, 1922.
+In this scientific article, I want to expose the nature of absolute space and time by revisiting the public debate between the theoretical physicist Albert Einstein and the philosopher Henri Bergson, that took place in Paris on April 6, 1922.

 So, what was the bone of contention in this historical debate?